 The University of Otago/Te Whare Wānanga o Otāgo, New Zealand’s first university, was founded in 1869 and celebrates its 150th anniversary in 2019.
 This blog was run by historian Ali Clarke from 2013 to 2017, as she researched and wrote a new history of the university.
 The book Otago: 150 years of New Zealand’s first university, will be published by Otago University Press in late 2018.
 You can read a little more about the project in this Otago Bulletin article.

 From 2018 this blog is being managed by the Hocken Collections and includes contributions from University of Otago history students.

 Check out the bibliography page for a list of published books and articles relating to the history of the university, and the memoirs & biographies page for a list of publications about university people.
 Can you help identify any of the images in the posts under the ‘mystery photographs’ category?

-The views and opinions expressed in this blog are those of the author and do not necessarily represent the views of the University of Otago.
+The views and opinions expressed in this blog are those of the authors and do not necessarily represent the views of the University of Otago.

 About the blog header

 The stereograph in the blog header, featuring the university’s iconic gothic revival clocktower building, was photographed by William Williams around 1895.
 The building was designed by Maxwell Bury and constructed in the late 1870s.
 Image courtesy of the Alexander Turnbull Library, Wellington.
 Ref: 1/1-025914-G